arredondojullianjoseph/mmpa-decay-solver/README.md

 Chiba G, Yamamoto K, Nagano H. 2026.
 Revisiting mini-max polynomial approximation method for nuclear fuel depletion calculation.
 *Ann.
 Nucl.
 Energy* 227:111948.
-- Source of the order-16 and order-32 MMPA coefficient tables used in `src/mmpa.py`.
+- Source of all ten MMPA coefficient tables (orders 4 through 32) used in `src/mmpa.py`, and of the order-dependence result in the order sweep above.